 Born and raised in Los Angeles, California, I am the proud daughter of Salvadoran migrant/refugee parents.
-I am currently a second-year PhD student at UCLA in the History Department (Latin America subfield).
+I am currently a doctoral student at UCLA in the History Department (Latin America).
 I have a B.A. from UCLA in Political Science (Theory) with minors in Latin American Studies and Labor & Workplace Studies.
-I also have an M.A. in Documentary Film & History from Syracuse University.
+I also have an M.A. in Documentary Film & History from Syracuse University, and a second M.A. in History from UCLA.

-My first documentary, Children of the Diaspora, can be viewed for free at https://childrenofthediaspora.com/.
-I also recently released my second documentary called Eternos Indocumentados: Central American Refugees in the U.S..
-For more info, please visit the film website at https://www.eternosindocumentados.com/.
+My first documentary Children of the Diaspora: For Peace and Democracy (2013) can be viewed for free at https://childrenofthediaspora.com/.
+I also recently released my second documentary called Eternos Indocumentados: Central American Refugees in the U.S. (2018), which can also be viewed online at https://www.eternosindocumentados.com/.

 “The need to know [for historians] has often gone beyond the intellectual passion of committed academics to include a sense of commitment as citizens who are not only students of history, but also active and responsible historical subjects who may be motivated by something broader than ourselves: a community, an institution, a movement, a place.” — Alesandro Portelli, Tryin’ to Gather a Little Knowledge: Some Thoughts on the Ethics of Oral History